 The second of a two-course sequence on human behavior in the context of the social environment.
 The primary focus is on assessment using evidence-informed theoretical frameworks to understand individuals as social systems.
-Special attention is given to families and the individual through the developmental life span.
 Particular emphasis is placed on the influence of diversity-including culture, sexual orientation, race, gender, spirituality, physical or cognitive ability-in the development of the person and in the clarification of values.
-Prerequisites: PS 102S or equivalent, SO 111 or equivalent, and BI 112 or equivalent (See PS 452, SO 452)
+Prerequisites: PS 102S or equivalent, SO 111 or equivalent, and BI 112 or equivalent.
+(See PS 452, SO 452)